riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler/attributes.rst.txt

 .. py:attribute:: Sampler.ndims

     Number of dimensions of the input vector (i.e. number of parameters entering in the logpdf).
-It is automatically set to the length of the first vector in :attr:`Sampler.pars_init_vec <DNNLikelihood.Sampler.pars_init_vec>`.
+    It is automatically set to the corresponding attribute of the :class:`Lik <DNNLikelihood.Lik>
+    object used to initialize the :class:`Sampler <DNNLikelihood.Sampler>` by the :meth:`Sampler.__init_likelihood <DNNLikelihood.Sampler._Sampler__init_likelihood>` method.

         - **type**: ``int``